 FREE SHIPPING ON ORDERS OVER 49 EURO

-Bouquet fine con note di fiori floreali.
+Bouquet fine con note floreali.

 Sapori di note leggermente mielate e di fiori bianchi, che lascia in bocca una bella piacevolezza.
 Finale lungo.